How to Screen Print Four Color Process with Low Temperature Ink

 4. Adjust: Adjust halftone dot to an elliptical shape

 5. CMYK has a limited color range.
 When a desired color is out of range add a spot pantone color and print it beneath the 4cp in the area that is out of range.
 A light ink deposit works best in this case.
 Use a 305 mesh for the spot color screen.

 Tip #2: Select the Right Substrate.
 Select a substrate with a tight weave, as thicker materials can interfere with the detail of the halftone dots.
 White colored garments are recommended.

 Tip #3: Set up Your Machine Properly.
 Setting up your machine the correct way will result in a crisp and clear image that is the correct colors and is not blurry.

 Screen Tension: 25 Newtons/ Square Centimeter (Not less than 22 or more than 30)

 Off-Contract Distance: 0.040 Inches

 Squeegee: 70-75 durometer at a 15 degree angle

 Tip #4: Learn How to Screen Print.
-As always, with low temperature ink, you have to cure the substrate at 240 degrees Fahrenheit on polyester and 260 degrees Fahrenheit on cotton for 70 seconds through the dryer.
+As always, with low temperature ink, you have to cure the substrate at 260 degrees Fahrenheit for 70 seconds through the dryer.
 Specifically, with four color process, this involves wet-on-wet screen printing.
 This means that there is no flashing between colors.
 Use one print-stroke per color and don’t forget that you need to begin with the lightest color yellow to the darkest color black.
 If you are screen printing on a dark color garment and need to use an underlay, flash cure this layer first.
 Don’t forget to print from yellow to magenta to cyan to black!!!!!

 Quality artwork, the right garment, and setting up your machine properly will award you with a beautiful and detailed screen print using our four color process inks.
 Don’t forget to cure at the low temperature!